Skip to main content

 Step 5: Save energy and earn incentives.

 Once your project is complete, you’ll start saving energy, and you’ll earn an incentive.
-Incentives are paid upon completion of a project based on the estimated energy savings in the first year.
+Incentives are paid upon project completion, based on the estimated energy savings in the first year.

 For example, replacing 2,200 fluorescent bulbs with LED lighting, FedEx Supply Chain is projected to save more than 1,754,348 kWh of electricity annually.
 Not only did they earn a $175,434 incentive from TVA EnergyRight in partnership with local power company Memphis Light, Gas and Water, but FedEx Supply Chain also reduced operational and energy costs by an estimated $150,000 annually.